About Post-Election Audits

 Risk-limiting audits base the number of ballots selected on the specifics of the contest.
 Contests with a wide margin can be audited with very few ballots, freeing up resources for closer contests.
 In general, risk-limiting audits can be conducted with a modest amount of effort.

 The American Statistical Association endorses and recommends risk-limiting audits.
-When risk-limiting audit procedures are followed, there is only a limited chance that an incorrectly reported outcome could go undetected.
+When risk-limiting audit procedures are followed, they give strong evidence to support the reported outcome (or trigger a recount).

 There are different types of risk-limiting audits, all of which provide statistical accuracy and efficiency.
 RLAs can adapt to various kinds of voting systems, as long as there are voter-verified ballots to audit.